 - Board of Zoning Appeal.
 Fees are collected by the Inspectional Services Department for petitioning the Board of Zoning Appeal for variances, special permits, and appeals relating to the Zoning Ordinance. - Conservation Commission.
-Under Massachusetts General Laws, Chapter 131, section 40, any individual who proposes to alter land adjacent to water bodies, bordering vegetated wetlands, or within 100 feet of same, or land subject to flooding, must apply to the local conservation commission for a permit.
-The state regulations define the filing fees associated with these applications on a sliding scale based on location and the nature of the proposed alteration.
+Under Massachusetts General Laws, chapter 131, section 40, any individual who proposes to alter land adjacent to water bodies, bordering vegetated wetlands, or within 100 feet of same, or land subject to flooding, must apply to the local conservation commission for a permit.
+State regulations define the filing fees associated with these applications on a sliding scale based on location and the nature of the proposed alteration.
 Fifty percent of the filing fee plus \$25 is payable to the City.
 The list of project categories and associated fees can be found at 310 CMR 10.03(7)(c).

 • License Application and Hearing Fees.
 There are certain petitions/applications that require a hearing before the Board of License Commissioners.
-For those, if the application must be advertised in the newspaper, the applicant pays a \$175 hearing and advertising fee.
-If a hearing is required but no advertisement is required, the applicants pays \$100 hearing fee.
+For those, if the application must be advertised in the newspaper, the applicant pays a \$100 hearing fee plus the cost of the advertisement.
+If a hearing is required but no advertisement is required, the applicants pay \$100 hearing fee.
 There are approximately 150 petitions/applications that require a hearing each year.
 For alcohol license applications, there is also an application processing fee of \$25.
 For Special Noise Variance applications there is a non-refundable, non-transferrable \$75 application fee.
 For Pole and Conduit petitions not related to small cell attachments, there is a \$200 non-refundable, non-transferrable fee.
-Small Cell installation petitions also require a fee that is set pursuant to the City's Small Cell Installation Policy.
+Small Cell installation petitions also require fees that are set pursuant to the City's Small Cell Installation Policy.